Help us improve your experience.

 Ensure you’ve had a few hours for these metrics to be populated following initial deployment.

-In the Number of Clients column, you can click on the number to see more information about the clients using the application such as the Client name, MAC Address, IP Address, Device Type, and Bytes being used.
+On the Categories tab, in the Number of Clients column, you can click on the number to see more information about the clients using the application, such as the Client name, MAC Address, IP Address, Device Type, Bytes, and % Bytes being used.

 Note:

-Back on the Applications pane, you can click the Clients tab to see how much bandwidth a particular client is using.
-You can click the number in the Number of applications column to see more information.
+Click the Clients tab to see how much bandwidth a particular client is using, as well as a client's use of a particular application.
+You can click the number in the Number of applications column to see more information regarding the client's application use.

 The Application Path Insights (BETA) section shows you which applications are using the most bandwidth according to the selected Application Policy and Network.
 It displays the effective application flow over the path for the selected Application Policy.
 You can also change the Data Type to Sessions to see the number of sessions occurring per application.
 Hover over a section of the graph to view the bandwidth or sessions per application as well as jitter, loss, and latency.